 - Property damage uninsured/underinsured motorist coverage: $25,000 per accident

 These are just the minimum coverage amounts needed to drive your car in South Dakota legally.
 Most insurance experts also recommend purchasing collision and comprehensive coverage to better financially protect yourself in case of an accident.
 The minimum amounts of liability coverage required by South Dakota will not cover damages to your vehicle and may not be enough to cover the damages or injuries the other driver sustains if you cause an accident.
-If you lease or finance your car, your lender will require full coverage car insurance.
+If you lease or finance your car, your lender will most likely require full coverage car insurance.

 Penalties for driving without insurance in South Dakota